jamesgyoung/sds-quick-map/README.md

 2. `npm install`
 3. `npm start`
 4. View the local port that is opened `http://localhost:8080` or an alternate port if in use.
-5. To run the tests run `npm test`
+5. To run the tests execute `npm test`.

 ### Repo Structure